suvimanikandan/Devops-BootCamp/README.md

   📍day-9[30/12/22] Introduction to golang  #tech with nana world      https://www.youtube.com/watch?v=yyUHQIec83I&t=1235s
   ✔️GOLANG FUNDAMENTALS
       🐾Write our first program&structure of a go file
       🐾variables and constants in GO
+      :rocket: